-Whilst we are pleased that the Financial Research Survey (the recognised benchmark in customer service amongst banks) shows Santander made the largest improvement in customer satisfaction vs top three competitors from June 2013 to June 2014*, and that overall complaints have fallen by 32% over the last twelve months, we know we have more to do to ensure all our customers receive the experience they expect from Santander.
+Whilst we are pleased that the Financial Research Survey (the recognised benchmark in customer service amongst banks) shows Santander was the most improved bank for overall satisfaction between December 2012 and December 2014*, and that overall FCA reportable complaints have fallen by 19% for the second half of 2014 compared to the same period for 2013, we know we have more to do to ensure all our customers receive the experience they expect from Santander.

 Our commitment to our customers produced some encouraging results:

-Our banking complaints fell by 25% between the first half of 2014 and the first half of 2013.
-Improvements to prevent errors happening in the first place contributed to this.
+Our banking complaints fell by 23% for the second half of 2014 when compared to the second half of 2013.

 Influential website moneysavingexpert.com's most recent poll of customer satisfaction (August 2014) shows Santander customers rank their satisfaction with us higher than any of our main high street banking competitors and second highest overall.